ATTENDANCE INFORMATION

 Leave of absence for other reasons

 Under the Education (Pupil Registration) (England) Regulations 2006, a leave of absence may only be granted by the school (usually through the headteacher) in exceptional circumstances.
-Absence will not be authorised for reasons such as shopping for uniform, birthdays, day trips, etc. If parents/carers wish their child(ren) to be absent for other reasons, such as compassionate leave, special family events, or to participate in sporting or musical competitions etc, application should be made in writing, in advance where possible, or by telephone to the Pastoral team or Attendance Officer.
+Absence will not be authorised for reasons such as shopping for uniform, birthdays, day trips, etc. If parents/carers wish their child(ren) to be absent for other reasons, such as compassionate leave, special family events, or to participate in sporting or musical competitions etc, application should be made in writing, in advance where possible, or by telephone to the headteacher.
 It may be necessary for parents to apply for a performance license in such circumstances.

 Prolonged periods of absence